-Does Asking If The Escort Is Law Enforcement Work
+Does Asking If the Escort Is Law Enforcement Make a Difference?

 A popular belief persists in the world of criminal law, particularly in the context of escort services and undercover sting operations.
 According to this myth, simply asking an undercover officer, “Are you a cop?” compels them to answer truthfully.